 A standards-based syllabus and instructional guidebook is also provided to each teacher.
 The curriculum, itself, is designed to broaden the students’ understanding of traditional and contemporary artmaking techniques, and to help strengthen their creative voices.
 For many of the students who find artmaking to be cathartic, this mentored self-exploration is very powerful.
 At year’s end, a jury of community artists and writers give awards and scholarships to outstanding students.

 The Annual EFTA Exhibition and Awards Receptions have been held throughout Los Angeles to provide easy access to all the students and families of L.A.
 County.
 These locations include: The Simon Wiesenthal Museum of Tolerance, Los Angeles City Hall, Pasadena Central Library, Watts Towers Arts Center, Olvera Street Art Gallery, Beverly Hills City Hall, Otis College of Art and Design, TBWA\Chiat\Day Advertising Agency, Polytechnic High School, and the Judson Studios.
 The public exhibition has currently found its home at Art Center College of Design’s South Campus in Pasadena.

 We believe that EFTA has contributed greatly to the students’ self-esteem, and has gone a long way to build their visual and communication skills.
 Perhaps, most important, it gives them a positive outlet through which they can tell us what matters to them most in their own words and images.

 If you are a high school art teacher in Los Angeles County and would like to enter your students’ work, please contact us for the Entry Form and Guidelines before the April deadline.

-EFTA is produced by Light Bringer Project in association with Mental Health America of Los Angeles County.
+EFTA is produced by Light Bringer Project.
 The program is funded in part by the W.M.
 Keck Foundation.